TheRyanMonty/ServerManagement/README.md

 ansible_python_interpreter=/usr/bin/python3">>/etc/ansible/hosts
 ```

-Ensure a key is generated for SSH access for user:
+Ensure a ssh key is generated for SSH access for user that will be running the ansible jobs:
 * ```ssh-keygen```

 Obtain the public key (Take note as this will be needed in the following steps):